sausheong/waldo/README.md

-  info        information about Waldo search      search the Internet shell       run shell commands switch      switch to a different model.
+  info        information about Waldo search      search the Internet shell       run shell commands switch      switch to a different model
 ```